-While commercial districts in Cambridge had the highest density of opioid-related overdoses in 2016, 32% of patients transported by ambulance for an opioid-related overdose that year were picked up at a private residence.
-This challenges the common assumption that overdoses in the city mostly happen on the street or in shelters.
+While commercial districts in Cambridge had the highest density of opioid-related overdoses in 2017, 22% of patients transported by ambulance for an opioid-related overdose that year were picked up at a private residence.

-Opioid-related overdoses in Cambridge were almost evenly split between residents and non-residents in 2016: 47% of people who overdosed in Cambridge were residents, according to ambulance data.
+Opioid-related overdoses in Cambridge were almost evenly split between residents and non-residents in 2017: 44% of people who overdosed in Cambridge were residents, according to ambulance data.

-116 Cambridge residents received care at Cambridge Health Alliance (CHA) sites for opioid-related overdoses in 2016.
+Sixty-seven Cambridge residents received care at Cambridge Health Alliance (CHA) sites for opioid-related overdoses in 2017.
 This group was predominantly male and white.
 The average age was 43.5 years.

-A quarter of Cambridge residents who received care at CHA health care sites for opioid-related overdoses in 2016 had at least one repeat visit.
+A quarter of Cambridge residents who received care at CHA health care sites for opioid-related overdoses in 2017 had at least one repeat visit.

-Naloxone was administered a total of 263 known times to save a life in Cambridge in 2016.
+Naloxone was administered a total of 218 recorded times to save a life in Cambridge in 2017.
+More than half of recorded overdose reversals by naloxone were administered by bystanders.

-Clients of the AIDS Action Committee's Access: Drug User Health Program used free naloxone kits 106 times in 2016 to reverse a suspected overdose in Cambridge.
-Clients called 911 in 54% of these instances, up from 29% in 2012.
+Clients of the AIDS Action Committee's Access: Drug User Health Program used free naloxone kits 113 times in 2017 to reverse a suspected overdose in Cambridge.
+Clients called 911 in 51% of these instances, up from 25% in 2012.